josmar-crwdstffng/angular/aio/content/guide/upgrade.md

 <code-example header="src/app/lazy-loader.service.ts" path="upgrade-lazy-load-ajs/src/app/lazy-loader.service.ts"></code-example>

 The service uses the `import()` method to load your bundled AngularJS application lazily.
-This decreases the initial bundle size of your application as you're not loading code your user doesn't need yet.
+This decreases the initial bundle size of your application as you are not loading code your user does not need yet.
 You also need to provide a way to *bootstrap* the application manually after it has been loaded.
 AngularJS provides a way to manually bootstrap an application using the [angular.bootstrap()][AngularjsDocsApiNgFunctionAngularBootstrap] method with a provided HTML element.
 Your AngularJS application should also expose a `bootstrap` method that bootstraps the AngularJS app.